Contrast-Security-OSS/docs/content/installation/net/usage/GeneralUsage.md

 ### Start the agent

-To start the agent, and consequently enable analysis, complete either of the the following steps:
+To start the agent, and consequently enable analysis, complete either of the the following sets of instructions.

+#### Option one

 * Go to **Windows Start**, and select **Services**.
 * Right click on **Contrast.NET Main Service**, and select **Stop**

-**OR**
+#### Option two

 * From an administrator command prompt, use `net stop DotnetAgentSvc`.

 >**Note:** By default, the Contrast.NET Main Service starts automatically when Windows starts as well as when the agent is first installed.

 ### Stop the agent

-To stop the agent, and consequently disable Contrast instrumentation and analysis, complete either of the the following steps:
+To stop the agent, and consequently disable Contrast instrumentation and analysis, complete either of the the following sets of instructions.

+#### Option one

 * Go to **Start** and select **Services**.
 * Right click on **Contrast.NET Main Service** and select **Start**.

-**OR**
+#### Option two

 * From an administrator command prompt, use `net start DotnetAgentSvc`.